-Outlaw gangs go as far back in history as the beginning of man, with the word “thug” (Thugz) dating to 1200 A.D. when gangs in India were pillaging many of the country’s towns.
-These gangs often had their own hand signs, rituals, symbols and slang, as they clustered together for means of force and protection.
+Outlaw gangs go as far back in history as the beginning of man, with the word “thug” (Thugz) dating to 1200 A.D. when gangs in India pillaged many of the country’s towns.
+These gangs often had hand signs, rituals, symbols, and slang, as they clustered together for means of force and protection.

 Outlaw Gang List:

-Archer Gang (1880’s) – Much like the Reno Brothers had operated two decades earlier, the Archer brothers — Thomas, Mort, John, and Sam, raided Orange and Marion Counties in Indiana for several decades.
+Archer Gang (the 1880s) – Much like the Reno Brothers who had operated two decades earlier, the Archer brothers — Thomas, Mort, John, and Sam, raided Orange and Marion Counties in Indiana for several decades.

-Black Hills Bandits (1876-1877) – Comprised of Sam Bass, Joel Collins and four other men, they robbed stage coaches in the Deadwood, South Dakota area and pulled of the Big Springs train robbery in Nebraska.
-See Article HERE
+Black Hills Bandits (1876-1877) – Comprised of Sam Bass, Joel Collins, and four other men, they robbed stagecoaches in the Deadwood, South Dakota area and pulled off the Big Springs train robbery in Nebraska.

-Clanton Gang, aka: The Cowboys (1870’s) – The Clanton family and their ranch hands were a loosely organized gang of outlaws who operated along the Mexican border of Arizona, stealing cattle, robbing stage coaches, ambushing teamsters, and committing murder.
-See Article HERE.
+Clanton Gang, aka The Cowboys (1870s) – The Clanton family and their ranch hands were a loosely organized gang of outlaws who operated along the Mexican border of Arizona, stealing cattle, robbing stagecoaches, ambushing teamsters, and committing murder.

 Brack Cornett Gang – See Bill Whitley Gang